 Being a lawyer can mean a lot of different things to a lot of different people, but at Lewis & Keller, where we practice law that helps injured people get the financial stability they need, being a lawyer means being a public servant.
-Our managing attorney, Lea Keller, has shown this to us through example time and time again.
-She has written a letter directly to our friends and neighbors in Winston-Salem, that’s you, to help them understand exactly what it is our attorneys can do for our clients.
+Our managing attorney, Lea Keller, has exemplified this time and time again.
+She has written a letter directly to you, our friends and neighbors in Winston-Salem, to help them understand exactly what it is that our attorneys can do for our clients.

 When I was a little girl I used to talk a lot.
 I mean a LOT.
 So much that people would meet me and say, “you talk so much, you should be a lawyer.”
 Well, the joke was on them because I’m not just any lawyer, I’m a lawyer for grieving people.
 People that have been broken open.
 People who are trying to make sense of a life that is so starkly different than it was in the moments before a life changing crash.
 People in so much pain.
 And that means that I spend a lot more time listening than I do talking.
 Walking people through the stages of grief is not for the faint of heart.